 All IPv4-based LLMNR hosts listen on the IPv4 multicast address 188.8.131.52 instruct their Ethernet network adapters to listen for Ethernet frames with a destination multicast address.

-Windows Vista and 7-based LLMNR computers do not send or respond to unicast queries.
+Windows -based LLMNR computers do not send or respond to unicast queries.

 To disable LLMNR: